bevyengine/bevy-website/content/learn/book/ecs/detecting-changes/_index.md

 1. While{{rust_type(type="struct" crate="bevy_ecs" mod = "query" name="Added" no_mod = "true")}} and {{rust_type(type="struct" crate="bevy_ecs" mod = "query" name="Changed" no_mod = "true")}} operate on the basis of "since the last time this system ran", removal detection only works for the last frame.
 This distinction is very important if your system does not run every frame due to states or run criteria.
 2. {{rust_type(type="struct" crate="bevy_ecs" mod = "system" name="RemovedComponents" no_mod = "true")}} does not return the *value* of the component that was removed, due to performance concerns.
 If you need this, you will need to include your own change-detecting system to cache the values before they are removed.
-3. {{rust_type(type="struct" crate="bevy_ecs" mod = "system" name="RemovedComponents" no_mod = "true")}} is a system parameter, not a query filter.
+3. The {{rust_type(type="struct" crate="bevy_ecs" mod = "system" name="RemovedComponents" no_mod = "true")}} system parameter is not a query filter.
 As a result, you will have to manually compare it to the results of a query if you only need to handle some subset of component removal events.

 Despite [these caveats](https://github.com/bevyengine/bevy/issues/2148), removal detection can be quite useful for handling complex cleanup and toggling behavior through the addition and removal of components.